 Informed vegans can indeed eat a very healthy diet.
 However, pregnant and nursing women should take careful note of certain points so that their babies can grow up healthy and strong.
 Problems are rare.4 Physicians should neither be blind followers of a vegan diet nor absolute critics, but instead have obtained the necessary knowledge about nutrition.

 In the spring of 1978, the author (at the time 41) was given an average statistical life expectancy of only 2.6 years.5 He then faced a number of fundamental questions that showed him a way out of his dilemma.
 Otherwise, he would never have been able to walk from the Lucerne Train Station to the Zurich Main Train Station on his 80th birthday — 55 km and two major ascents.
 Main stops on the route: Reuss to the Eisenbahnbrücke (Railway bridge), Cham, Alte Lorze, Neue Lorze, and Sihl Valley.

 Too many vegetarians and vegans fall into “diet traps” that don’t become apparent for some time.
 They follow a trend, a guru, or a book.
 And they will tell you that they are doing it for at least one of the following three reasons: for animals, for nature, or to stay or get healthy.

 Usually, people who switch to a vegan or even raw food diet focus on the enjoyment factor rather than on the value the food has for their body.
 This fact is reflected in the focus of vegan (cookbooks).
-The Foundation Diet and Health Switzerland (diet-health.info) can attest to this fact as it has reviewed more than 30 such cookbooks since 2015.
+The Foundation Diet and Health Switzerland (diet-health.info) can attest to this fact as it has reviewed (up to 2020) more than 70 such cookbooks since 2015.
 You may know that a person can be a hard-core smoker or alcoholic for many years without noticing much change in their body.
 A person often feels just fine for a long time and then when they realize that something is wrong, it’s too late — the body can no longer heal itself.